A tough talent market for employers hits unpredictable turbulence.

 Wage growth and inflation: Watch this space

 If you want to see the Federal Reserve interest rate alongside the rest, it’s shown below in dark red.
-While the Federal Reserve responded aggressively by lowering the core rate in 2008, it has been more cautious in responding to the recovery.
-That said, you will see it start to creep up at the end of 2015.
-Today, the Federal Reserve is caught between fiscal policy and the politics of Washington, and the general consensus is that rates will go up, albeit cautiously in 2019.
+The Federal Reserve responded aggressively by lowering the core rate in 2008, and is using the same mechanism to respond to the pandemic.

 Here is the historical interest rate, as set by the Federal Reserve (dark red):